azat-co/practicalnode/chapter3/chapter3.md

 - `--reporters`: print available reporters
 - `--compilers <ext>:<module>,...`: provide compiler to use

 Figure 3-1 shows an example of nyan cat reporter with the command `$ mocha test-expect.js -R nyan`.
+I mean, how can someone don't like a testing framework which supports a nyan cat reporter?! 😺

 ![alt](media/image1.png)